BIO 554/754

 http://www.opinion.telegraph.co.uk

-Intelligent crows
+Intelligent crow

 Bird Brains Like Human Brains: Episodic Memory Processes Similar - Birds can remember not only where, but when, they hid food items & even dig up less perishable food if too much time has passed & their favorite worms have probably rotted (Clayton and Photo of a Scrub Jay Dickinson 1998).
 The study of Scrub Jays (Aphelocoma californica) marks the first demonstration of episodic, or event-based, memory in animals other than humans.
 This type of memory is referred to as “mental time travel” because it involves mental images of past events.
 To remember where you put your car keys, you might “see” yourself walking into the house the night before & placing the keys on a table.
 Previous work had shown that birds can remember what kind of food they had stored & where they had hidden it, even without sensory clues like smell & appearance.
 But making decisions based on the timing of past events is crucial to episodic memory.
 In the study, N. S. Clayton (Univ. of California-Davis) & Anthony Dickinson (Cambridge Univ.) allowed Scrub Jays to store their favorite food (wax worms) on one side of a sand-filled tray & peanuts on the other side.
 Jays retrieved the wax worms if less than four hours old, but birds that had learned that wax worms decompose avoided older worms in favor of peanuts.